KeaLab/KirstenZachariasLISsubmission/README.md

 - If a piece of equipment is due for verification in the next 7 days, verification status is "Verify Soon"
 - If a piece of equipment is due for verification  >7 days from current user date, verification status is "Verification in date"
 - If equipment is due for verification because the verification due date has passed, verification status is "Verification Overdue!"
-Result: Success using the following formula:
 > [!Note]
 > Power FX Equipment Date Automatic Status: If(UTCToday() > 'Next Verification Due Date', "Verification Overdue!", If('Next Verification Due Date' >= UTCToday() && 'Next Verification Due Date' < UTCToday() + 7,"Verify Soon","Verification in Date"))

-Objective: send an email with COA when sample testing complete

 ---
 6. **Status Tracking and Business Rules**